-Pages that use a relative URL will load more quickly than pages using absolute URLs, for the most part, although the difference is miniscule at best.
+Pages that use relative links will load more quickly than pages using absolute URLs, for the most part, although the difference is minuscule at best.

 An absolute URL makes it harder for people to scrape information from your website using scraper programs.
 If you have all of your internal links as relative URLs, it would be very easy for a scraper to simply scrape your entire website and put it up on a new domain.